edersoncorbari/edersoncorbari/README.md

 ### Hi there 👋

-I’m a computer scientist 🧑‍💻 currently working with **Big Data** 📊 and **Artificial Intelligence** 🤖, developing solutions based on machine learning, natural language processing 🗣️, and intelligent automation ⚙️.
-I have experience in software analysis, requirements gathering, as well as delivering lectures 🎤 and training, using various AI-focused tools and programming languages 💻.
+I’m a Computer Scientist 🧑‍💻 working in the intersection of Data Science, Big Data, and Artificial Intelligence, focused on transforming data into business value 📈.
+I design and deliver data-driven solutions using machine learning, natural language processing, and intelligent automation, supporting decision-making, efficiency gains, and scalable digital strategies.

+I have experience across the full data lifecycle — from data analysis and requirements elicitation to model development, deployment, and knowledge transfer, including executive briefings, lectures, and professional training 🎤.
+I work with diverse programming languages and AI-centric platforms to bridge technical depth with business outcomes.

-- 🔭 Currently I work in the data area.
+- 🔭 Currently working in Data & Analytics, supporting strategic and operational decisions.
-- 🌱 I'm studying statistics and machine learning, I like to explore quantum computers too.
+- 🌱 Deepening my knowledge in statistics, machine learning, and exploring quantum computing from a data and optimization perspective.
-- 🧠 I like neuroscience, cognitive computing, personality psychology, future skills, health projects, and political initiatives.
+- 🧠 Interests include cognitive computing, neuroscience applied to decision-making, personality psychology, future workforce skills, health analytics, and data-driven public policy initiatives.

 I founded [NeuroQuest AI](https://github.com/NeuroQuestAi), a startup focused on cognitive solutions and AI applied to psychology 🧠🤖.
 I dedicate my free time to developing innovative AI solutions tailored to this field 🚀💡 — many of which we release as open source to contribute to the tech and research community 🌍.